erictleung/erictleung.github.io/_posts/2022-04-21-everything-i-googled-in-a-week-as-a-data-scientist.md

 `ggplot2 bar width` - Looks like a
 [simple `width = X` in your `geom_bar()`](https://stackoverflow.com/a/32943101/6873133)

-`ggplot2 scales label_number` - good documentation is
+`ggplot2 scales label_number` - Good documentation is
 [the best](https://scales.r-lib.org/reference/number.html)

-`ggplot2 change text size` - such
+`ggplot2 change text size` - Such
 [a common
 thing](https://statisticsglobe.com/change-font-size-of-ggplot2-plot-in-r-axis-text-main-title-legend)
 I'd imagine this would be easier.
 I was in a time crunch so maybe there's a